schwalbe-t/shuen.js/README.md

 Additionally scenes can be used to render things off-screen; simply don't set them as the main scene and use their `render`-method.
 The resulting image can then be used as the image for an entity in another scene.

+# Gameloop Handlers

+Creating a global function called `update` will cause it to be called by Shuen at a fixed rate of 60 times per second.
+Use this to update game state or render off-screen buffers.

+Additionally, Shuen will attempt to call a global `render` function if it exists.
+In contrast to `update`, `render` is called at the monitor refresh rate and receives the time since the last call in seconds (delta time) as the first argument.
+However, for most use cases `update` will be sufficient.

 # Functions

 ### `replaceMainScene(scene)`